 Sleep positions are often chosen based on what feels comfortable in that moment of sleep.
 That said, there is some research suggesting that a couple’s sleeping positions and patterns may give some insight into the health of the relationship.

-Researchers haven’t extensively studied the meaning of couples’ sleep positions.
-One psychologist, in partnership with a hotel chain, did survey 2,000 couples about their sleep positions, however.
-This expert also has hypotheses about what different sleep positions might indicate, although these meanings would need further study to be verified as true.
+The meaning of couples’ sleep positions has not been extensively studied.
+Experts have hypotheses about what different sleep positions might indicate, but these meanings would need further study to be verified as true.

 Spooning

 Spooning, in which both partners sleep on their sides, with one facing the back of the other partner, is a classic sleeping position for romantic partners.
-A reported 18% of couples sleep in a spooning position at night.
+In a 2016 study, a majority of couples reported falling asleep in a spooning position at night.

 How closely you and your partner spoon could be more telling than the position itself.
 Researchers have found that the farther apart a couple sleeps, the less close of a relationship they have.
 If you and your partner spoon tightly, this may suggest relationship closeness.

 During the warmer months, spooning may be too uncomfortable for some.
-If you want an intimate sleeping position that doesn’t cause you to overheat, you could try sleeping apart but facing each other.
+If you want an intimate sleeping position that does not cause you to overheat, you could try sleeping apart but facing each other.
 In this position, you can lightly touch each other’s hands instead of embracing.

 Back-to-Back

-If one partner is sleeping in the fetal position, it may indicate they’re feeling anxious or sensitive .
-If this is the case, it may help to set aside five minutes before bed to connect with each other and address any anxieties before going to sleep.
+If one partner is sleeping in the fetal position, it may indicate they are feeling anxious or sensitive.
+If this is the case, it may help to set aside 5 minutes before bed to connect with each other and address any anxieties before going to sleep.

-Back-to-back sleeping could also mean that you’re comfortable and secure in your relationship and you don’t need constant touch to feel grounded.
+Back-to-back sleeping could also signify comfort and security in your relationship, and that you do not need constant touch to feel grounded.
 Back-to-back sleepers may have been in their relationship longer and prioritized sleeping comfort over cuddling.

 Cliffhangers